edonisth/e-reads/README.md

 - **Full-Text Search**: Quickly find specific highlights across your entire library.
 - **Responsive Design**: Access your library on any device with a beautiful, adaptive interface.
 - **No Backend Required**: All data is stored locally in your browser.
+- **Featured Books Section**: Showcase selected works on your homepage.
+- **Easy Book Addition**: Simple interface for adding new books to your collection.

 ## 🖥️ Screenshots